dodona-edu/dodona-edu.github.io/en/guides/login-and-settings-for-students/README.md

 ::: tip Important

 Sign-in on Dodona can be done by selecting your educational institution on the login page.
-If you are a High School student you can use your Smartschool, Office 365, or G Suite account of your school.
+As High School student you can also use your Smartschool, Office 365, or G Suite account provided by your school.

 :::